FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ReactDOM.render(<App/>, document.querySelector('#root'));
 ```

 Navigate to `localhost:3000` and confirm that everything is working properly.
+React automatically re-renders based on changes you have made, so there is no need to start or restart your server as long as you have kept it running from earlier.
+If you are not seeing a re-render, check your console for any errors, or confirm that your react server is still running with `npm start`.

 Now we will work on some conditional rendering, to make sure our state is updating properly.
 If a user is logged in, we are going to display their email with a greeting.
 We won't send a request to the Express server quite yet, we will just mock this at first to create the necessary components.